gatojardin/website/src/stuff.md

 		- CeraVe Moisterizing Lotion

 ## Makeup
-I rarely wear makeup, usually when going to work meetings or going out, when I feel I need to cover some coverage.
+I rarely wear makeup, usually when going to work meetings or going out, when I feel I need some coverage.
 I like easy to wear light makeup products.
 - Face:
 	- Honest CCc tinted Moisturizer with SPF 30
 	- L'oreal Infallible Powder fondation
 - Blush and lips:
-	- Asia (chilean brand) Lip and Cheek tint Nº12 - a raspberry color with a nice powdery finish for fall and winter
+	- Asia (Chilean brand) Lip and Cheek tint Nº12 - a raspberry color with a nice powdery finish for fall and winter
 	- Bobbi Brown Pot rouge in Calypso Coral - good blush for spring and summer as lip color it creases a lot.
 - Lips:
 	- Ilia Color Crayon in Pink Door - neutral pink for work